How did this SHIT language become the de facto standard for ML shit? Fuck ython, fuck pip, fuck conda and everything that comes with it.

 2.3 Often wrong. e.g., websockets

-2.4 every moron and their moron mother make blogs about how to do X problem shitting up web results
+2.4 every Black person and their Black person mother make blogs about how to do X problem shitting up web results

 3. Linting is shit